Current members

 Begoña Domínguez

 Begoña Domínguez is a Professor of Economics at the University of Queensland.
-She is founding member and current Vice-President of the Australasian Macroeconomic Society.
+She is founding member and current President of the Australasian Macroeconomics Society.
 She is a Research Associate of CAMA.
 She has held Associate Editorial positions at the Journal of Economic Dynamics and Control and at New Zealand Economic Papers.
 Her research specialisation is in macroeconomics and in particular she works on both fiscal policy and monetary economics.
 Begoña has published in international economics journals such as the Journal of Monetary Economics, the Journal of Economic Theory, and the Review of Economic Dynamics.

 Timo Henckel